Himalaya Palace Cinema

 It re-opened as the Himalaya Palace Cinema on 14th September 2001 following a 5 million Pounds, four years restoration.
 The Indian High Commissioner was present to declare the cinema open.
 It presents first run ‘Bollywood’ films and occasional independent and mainstream films, in this area of London which today has a mainly Indian/Pakistani/Asian population.

-Sadly, the Himalaya Palace Cinema was closed in March 2010, and is currently up ‘For Sale’.
+Sadly, the Himalaya Palace Cinema was closed in March 2010, and was converted back into an indoor market.

 English Heritage upgraded the Listed building status to Grade II* Listed in 1998.